Aayush-dot/Mothers-Day-2019/README.md

 2. Added hemisphere light.
 Works by itself, but when I re-enable the pointLights the text doesn't show.
 2. Added just one pointLight directly to scene.
 Works!
 2. Removed scene pointLight and allowed one sub pointLight to be added.
 Works!

+## Discoveries
+1. iOS Safari has a limit of 12 pointLights.